fsharp/fslang-design/FSharp-4.1/FS-1016-unreserve-keywords.md

 Unreserve the following keywords:

-    method  - the F# commmunity are happy with 'member' to introduce methods constructor - the F# commmunity are happy with 'new' to introduce constructors atomic - this was related to the fad for transactional memory circa 2006.
+    method  - the F# community are happy with 'member' to introduce methods constructor - the F# community are happy with 'new' to introduce constructors atomic - this was related to the fad for transactional memory circa 2006.
 In F# this would now be a library-defined computation expression eager - this is no longer needed, it was initially designed to be "let eager" to match a potential "let lazy" object  - there is no need to reserve this